 - Communing with Nature – When I’m really stumped, I turn to Mother Nature by taking a walk, listening to birds, or watching the rhythm of the ocean.
 Gardening is another passion; ideas often rise to the surface when I’m elbow deep in dirt or pruning roses.
 The warmth of the sun and the aromas from flowers and plants often leads to inspiration, too.

 - A World of Reading – Reading across a variety of genres stimulates the imagination.
 News topics might also provide a starting point.
-In fact, part of the early inspiration for my novel, Scent of Triumph, came from a newspaper story I’d read about families who were separated during World War II.
+In fact, part of the early inspiration for my novel, A Promise of Roses, came from a newspaper story I’d read about families who were separated during World War II.

 - Art Appreciation – Recharge creative batteries by seeking out other forms of artistic expression.
 For instance, I love to wander through art galleries, and always feel creatively energized afterward.